Fixed income strategies

 Outlook strategy

-• On credit, we maintain significant exposure, particularly to hard currency emerging market debt and to a lesser extent to corporate credit, which continue to offer attractive carry.
-However, given relatively tight valuations, we remain cautious and maintain a high level of protection via iTraxx Xover to hedge against potential credit spread widening.
+• In spread products, we maintain significant exposure, particularly to hard-currency emerging market debt, which should benefit from strong carry, improving fundamentals with rating upgrades, capital flows and a dovish Fed.
+However, given tight valuations and persistent risks, we remain cautious and keep strong protection via iTraxx Xover to hedge potential spread widening.

 Performance Overview